Borderline Personality Disorder Manipulation: Signs and How to Respond

 - They may ignore the emotional pain behind these actions.

-- These wrong ideas can create stigma, making it harder for people with BPD to get help.
+These misconceptions can create stigma, making it harder for people with BPD to get help.

-By seeing these actions as part of the condition, you can respond with more care and understanding.
+By seeing these actions as part of the condition, you can respond with more care and understanding, contributing to stigma reduction.

 Recognizing Signs of Manipulation in BPD